benknoble/wiki-md/README.md

 [![This project is considered stable](https://img.shields.io/badge/status-stable-success.svg)](https://benknoble.github.io/status/stable/)

-A file- and syntax-agnostic wiki platform built on vanilla vim.
+A filetype- and syntax-agnostic wiki platform built on vanilla vim.
 Pairs well with markdown and universal ctags.

 Ultimately, the goal is to provide a platform or scaffold on which to build your unique wiki- and information-management system.